Novikov homology, jump loci and Massey products: Formal deformations of differential algebras and their spectral sequences

 Now let us consider some cases when the spectral sequences constructed above, degenerate in its second term.
 Recall that a differential graded algebra $\AA^*$ is called {\it formal} if it has the same minimal model as its cohomology algebra.
 Here is a useful characterization of minimal formal algebras.

-\beth\lb{t:form_dgms} (P. Deligne, Ph, Griffiths, J. Morgan, D. Sullivan, \cite{DGMS}, Th.
+\beth\lb{t:form_dgms} (P. Deligne, Ph.
+Griffiths, J. Morgan, D. Sullivan, \cite{DGMS}, Th.
 4.1) Let $\AA^*$ be a minimal algebra over a field of characteristic zero, generated (as a free graded-commutative algebra) in degree $k$ by a vector space $V_k$; denote by $C_k\sbs V_k$ the subspace of the closed generators.
 The algebra $\AA^*$ is formal if and only if in each $V_k$ there is a direct complement $N_k$ to $C_k$ in $V_k$, such that any cocycle in the ideal generated by $\oplus_k( N_k)$ is cohomologous to zero. \enth This theorem leads to the proof of the well-known property that in formal algebras all Massey products vanish (see \cite{DGMS}).
-We will show that a similar result holds for the special Massey products introduced above, for the setting of the Example \ref{e:algebra}.
+We will show that a similar result holds for the special Massey products (Example \ref{e:algebra}).